Importance of the USMLE

 USMLE Step 1 and 2 CK: 10 Important Points for the Anesthesiology Residency Applicant

-2. In 2018, 10% of U.S. seniors with a USMLE Step 1 score of less than 220 failed to match into anesthesiology.
-If your Step 1 score will be of concern to programs, then a well-thought-out strategy for match success is crucial.
+2. In 2024, the mean USMLE Step 2 scores among matched USMD (252 vs 240), USDO (251 vs 239), US IMG (248 vs 237), and non-US IMG applicants (248 vs 245) were significantly higher than unmatched applicants.
+In 2024, 31% of USMD applicants seniors with a USMLE Step 2 score of less than 240 failed to match into anesthesiology.
+If your Step 2 score will be of concern to programs, then a well-thought-out strategy for match success is crucial.
 Of chief importance is the assistance of a mentor or advisor to help you overcome the challenges of a low score.
-“We interview applicants in upper quartile of USMLE – Step 1 is important as basic sciences particularly physiology, biochemistry and pharmacology are the foundations of anesthesiology practice,” writes Dr. Peter Moore, Chair and Program Director of the University of California Davis Anesthesiology Residency Program.
-“A poor score in Step 1 can be negated by improved USMLE step 2 or strong advocacy from faculty adviser.”
+“A poor score...can be negated by...strong advocacy from faculty adviser” writes Dr. Peter Moore, Chair and Program Director of the University of California Davis Anesthesiology Residency Program.

 4. In one study conducted by the Department of Anesthesiology at Wayne State University, the USMLE Step 1 and 2 CK scores were found to be significant predictors of the American Board of Anesthesiology written examination.
 The authors wrote that “our program has significantly increased its average written board examination performance while increasing the relative importance of USMLE in resident selection.”